2017 Monster Energy NASCAR Cup Series: Race reports

 Martin Truex Jr. started on pole.
 Truex led early, but got a restart violation.
 Kyle Busch was able to win the first stage as Kyle Larson blew an engine, taking him out of the playoffs.
 Denny Hamlin won the second stage on a one lap restart.
 Jimmie Johnson spun twice, but was able to recover.
-There was a big wreck that took out Erik Jones, Jamie McMurray, Clint Bowyer, Daniel Suarez, Matt Kenseth, and others.
+There was a big wreck that took out Erik Jones, Jamie McMurray, Clint Bowyer, Daniel Suárez, Matt Kenseth, and others.
 Kenseth was disqualified for having too many crew members working on his car after the wreck, taking him out of the playoffs.
 Martin Truex Jr. was able to regain the lead and held off Kurt Busch for his seventh win of the season.
 McMurray, Ricky Stenhouse Jr., Kenseth, and Larson were eliminated from the playoffs.